CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 #### AKS - Log Analytics (`log-`) + ContainerInsights

-This is where log data is aggregated for the cluster and alerts and monitoring can be configured.
+This is where log data is aggregated for the cluster, and alerts and monitoring can be configured.